mehrankmlf/CoreAPI-iOS/README.md

 # CoreAPI-iOS

-This project Contains Alamofire Network layer Based on Protocol Oriented Concept and Combine Framework.
+This project Contains Alamofire Network layer Based on Protocol Oriented Concept and Combine Framework + The concept of Promises and Futures.

 It is created with UIKit, Alamofire, Combine.